History of self-driving cars: History of self-driving cars laws

 In July 2021, France updated its code de la route law in regard to automated vehicles (véhicule à délégation de conduite).

 Also in the month in Germany, the Federal Act Amending the Road Traffic Act and the Compulsory Insurance Act (Autonomous Driving Act) came into effect.

 The Act allows motor vehicles with autonomous driving capabilities, meaning vehicles that can perform driving tasks independently without a person driving, in specified operating areas on public roads.
 Provisions about autonomous driving in appropriate operating areas correspond to Level 4.

+On 1 April 2023 in Japan, the amended "Road Traffic Act" which allows Level 4 was enforced.